hal9ai/awesome-dataviz/README.md

 - [rgl](https://cran.r-project.org/web/packages/rgl/index.html) - 3D Visualization Using OpenGL

 ## Ruby tools
-- [Chartkick](https://github.com/ankane/chartkick) - Create beautiful JavaScript charts with one line of Ruby.
+- [Chartkick](https://github.com/ankane/chartkick) - Create charts with one line of Ruby.

 ## Other tools
 Tools that are not tied to a particular platform or language.